hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 # something interesting

-The patterns formed when printing the boxes in which integers are placed are surprising!
+The patterns formed when printing the boxes in which the integers are placed are surprising!
 ```
 1 box:   0
 2 boxes: 0110